Protecting Your Electronics Investment: Tips to Safeguard Electronic Equipment

 In homes across Los Angeles, electronic devices have become essential to our daily lives.
 From smart TVs and laptops to HVAC systems and home security, we rely on electricity for almost everything.
 But what happens when an unexpected power surge hits?

-What Causes Power Surges And Why You Should Care
+Understanding Power Surges and Why You Should Care

 Lightning Strikes Near Power Lines